emilyfuhrman/emilyfuhrman.github.io/_posts/2024-07-26-timestamps.md

 tags:
   - print
 ---
-Date stamp compositions for six days in July.
+Date stamp compositions for five days in July.